|Degree Plan Options|

 - Core faculty members have worked in the schools and continue to work as LSSP’s in the field.
 They know the challenges you will face and prepare you adequately for your future roles.

 - Core faculty members do school-based research.
 They understand the problems facing children and you have opportunities to get involved in this research if that interests you.

-- Our program cost is significantly lower than other graduate programs (approximately $17,000 in tuition and fees for in-state students for the entire graduate program).
+- Our program cost is significantly lower than other graduate programs.